mmu-webdesign/Level4-web-term-1/CSS/css02/14-web-fonts.md

 1. Go to the [Fontsquirrel Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator).

-1. Upload the both font files, one after the other `raleway-Black.ttf` and `Raleway-Regular.ttf` from this folder using the **Upload Fonts** button.
+1. Upload both font files, one after the other `raleway-Black.ttf` and `Raleway-Regular.ttf` from this folder using the **Upload Fonts** button.

 1. Use the default *Optimal* option.